-Pilot project of "video interpreting in correctional institutions"
+"Video interpreting in correctional institutions" pilot project

 During the six-month trial, interpreters for the most commonly spoken languages (Russian, Arabic, Turkish, Bosnian, Serbian, Croatian, English and sign language) were available to the medical personnel of the Vienna-Josefstadt correctional institution from 7:00 a.m. to 6:00 p.m. on working days within 120 seconds (without prior notice) - if the detainee consented.